Finding My Alonetude

 This is the second entry in a thirty-day inquiry.
 I hold what comes next as still open.
 I know only that I am here, that my body is beginning to register the absence of institutional demand, and that something is shifting in ways I cannot yet name.

-If you are reading this and you recognise yourself in these words, I want you to know: you are held in a community of exhaustion.
+If you are reading this and you recognize yourself in these words, I want you to know: you are held in a community of exhaustion.
 It is structural.
 It is systemic, lodged in conditions beyond your personal failing.

 And if you are lucky enough to have security, to have rest, to have a body that rests rather than constantly bracing for the next threat, I hope this offers a window into what precarious labour actually feels like from the inside.
 I hope it helps you understand why your contingent colleagues seem tired, why they hesitate to say no, and why they perform well even when they are struggling.